 How does living in a Conservation Area affect the work I want to carry out?

-It is always worth checking with your LPA whether planning permission is required before undertaking any work.
-For certainty you can apply for a Certificate of Lawful Development, the current fee being £86 in England (£172 for an existing use or development) and £165 in Wales.
-Where permission is required it will be subject to closer scrutiny than in other areas, and so particular attention must be given to the height and scale of proposals, the form and layout including the footprint, setting and relationship with other surrounding buildings (the streetscape) the materials and details used, and the landscaping scheme.
+Where permission is required, it will be subject to closer scrutiny than in other areas, and so particular attention must be given to the height and scale of proposals, the form and layout, including the footprint, setting and relationship with other surrounding buildings (the streetscape), the materials and details used, and the landscaping scheme.

 Applications are only likely to be approved if it can be demonstrated that the Conservation Area’s character or appearance is not harmed, or that it can be positively enhanced through good quality design.
 Extensions will usually be considered appropriate if they use traditional form, are subservient to the existing building and use traditional local materials and detailing.
 High-quality contemporary design can also be acceptable, especially where it can be shown to integrate traditional materials and craftsmanship, and architectural details and features with a local connection.

 As well as being reviewed by LPA planning officers, an application affecting a Conservation Area will have to be approved by the LPA’s conservation officer, who will determine what is acceptable in relation to its Conservation Area policy and national planning policy.

 The degree of subjectivity is far greater than in other areas of planning, so it can be useful to speak to builders and designers who have worked in the area and have an understanding of the approach taken.
 Larger and more significant applications, especially those in the setting of a listed building or other heritage assets will be sent for comment from English Heritage, or the equivalent (Cadw in Wales; Historic Scotland; and Built Heritage in Northern Ireland).